 Just back from a two-week camel trek in Mauritania, walking with a mostly French group of 14 from Chinguetti (‘la Sorbonne du desert’) to Terjit (map, left), about 150km.
 For the first two days over the dunes we were accompanied by a crew filming a report for a French TV station on the return of tourism to Mauritania (see below).

 The plus side was that being on the trail before dawn was great fun, although I’m not sure what shape I’d have been in had we walked 25km/day for the full two weeks.
 So in fact the long siestas were the right thing to do.
 We’re not all huddled round that meagre shade tree on the left just because someone has cracked open their stash of Haribo Yellow Belly Jelly Snakes.
+We’re gagging to cool down a bit.
 Much depends on the terrain of course – is dodging trackless rubble worse than sinking into ankle-deep sand?
 They’re about the same once you add your daily endowment of aches, pains and cumulative fatigue.

 All this was eased by a hard-working crew (left) plus our guide Mohamed who, it must be said, was feeling the strain after a busy season tramping around the desert with us nasranis.
 (There was no French-domiciled accompagnateur, not a need for one; with a Brit group it might need to be different.)
 I was just relieved I had a fully charged Kindle to help pass the long hours inching along with the shade from 11am till 4 or 5pm.
 By then it wasn’t going to get hotter, or the remainder of the day’s walk was short enough to not matter so much.
 One night it felt like it didn’t drop below 30°C and after a week of this everything, even your toothpaste buried in your bag, is hot and stays hot.
 I’ve not been in such heat for so long since an early-80s moto trip to Algeria, mistakenly taken in September when it was hotter still.
 Oh, and Libya in April 1998 (right); also very hot.
 Both were quite shock and yet watching our Mauritanian camel crew stride along in their flip-flops from camp-to-camp without rests and after spending over an hour locating and laboriously loading over a dozen camels makes you wonder what you’re whining about.
 You got to take your cheche off to these guys.